+This is a revolutionary epistemology.
 In a modernist sense, knowledge consists of scientifically derived facts about the world that are obtained in detachment and are unobligatory.
-On the other hand, to know in a biblical way involves the whole person who is responsible to live obediently in accordance with the things they have been taught and learned.
+On the other hand, to know in a biblical way involves the whole person who is responsible to live obediently Coram Deo (before the face of God) in accordance with the things they have been taught and learned.

 There is, therefore, no true knowing unless there is real obedience, and there is no true obedience unless there is real knowing.
 Knowledge according to the Bible is covenantal in character as both the Old and New Testaments bear out.
 As we read in Deuteronomy 10: 12-13,